ekam-g/CacheStore/README.md

 http://localhost:8000/
 ```

+# Questions?

-# How Does this database write data
+## How Does this database write data?

+This database uses txt instead of csv or json because txt is the fastest way to read and write data.

+## How Does it organize data?

+This database uses a directory way just like you would do on a computer.
+This storage method automatically make files for you too!

+## Still have questions?

+Dm me in discord at Carghai88#1468